 Heat corn tortilla in the dry skillet to toast, about 1 minute on each side.
 Remove from heat and puree to fine crumbs in a blender or food processor.
 Set aside.

 Return the skillet to medium-high and add 2 teaspoons olive oil.
 Brown the beef in two batches, turning to brown all sides.
+Drain.
 Add cooked beef to the slow cooker.

 Add remaining 2 teaspoons olive oil to the skillet and add onion and garlic and cook, stirring, until just starting to brown, about 2 minutes.
 Add to slow cooker.